You only need to look at the provençal landscape to understand at once why its cheese is so special.

 The other, less well-known, provençal goat's cheese is made much further south.

-Brousse du Rove is produced, you'll be surprised to hear, in the area around Le Rove, a small town near the calanques along the Blue Coast west of Marseille.
+Brousse is produced in the area around Le Rove, a small town near the calanques along the Blue Coast west of Marseille.

 Here, an unusual breed of goats thrives in the arid, starkly beautiful, windswept garrigue (scrubland) of Southern Provence, within a stone's throw of the Mediterranean and just a short drive from Marseille-Provence airport.